ssulis/3SD/README.md

  and

  - ``Example2_no_NTS_available.py'', which implements the case where no NTS of the stochastic noise is available.
 In this case, the NTS is estimated from the RV series under test.
+(Code not uploaded yet)

 The different steps are detailled in the python codes.